 ♦Any USA Hockey official wearing the USA Hockey officials crest in a non-sanctioned event may lose their USA Hockey officials status and certification.

-♦Any Officiating schedulers who assign an Official to any Unregistered Youth Team shall be decertified.
+♦Any Officiating schedulers who assigns an Official to any Unregistered Youth Team shall be brought before the Rules & Ethics Comittee

 SLED HOCKEY POLICY